Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 The project ran in the last two weeks of February and the first week of March 2026.
-The final draft report is a UNICEF situation assessment on access to essential services for children and young people with disabilities in Gaza and the West Bank in the State of Palestine, dated 8 March 2026.
-The report follows a rights-based structure with chapters on methods, context, legal and policy frameworks, sector services, coordination, governance, cross-cutting issues, analysis, lessons learnt, recommendations, and annexes.
+The final draft report is a UNICEF situation assessment on access to essential services for children and young people with disabilities in Gaza, the West Bank, and East Jerusalem, with chapters on methods, context, legal and policy frameworks, services, coordination, governance, cross-cutting issues, analysis, lessons learnt, recommendations, and annexes.

 - A clear evidence structure that could turn raw qualitative material into report-ready records fast